By Ray Hicks, President, CO2Meter.com

 CO2Meter through its GasLab software is already testing a range of low-cost PM2.5 sensors as well as laboratory-rated devices to measure this important global air pollutant.
 Stay tuned.

 SenseAir is now a Subsidiary of Asahi Kasei Microdevices, a multi-billion dollar global company that provides electronic sub-systems for many of the world’s automobile manufacturers.
-As a result, SenseAir is now expanding their product line to include R32 automotive coolant and hydrocarbon sensors for a new range of air conditioning systems.
+As a result, SenseAir is now expanding its product line to include R32 automotive coolant and hydrocarbon sensors for a new range of air conditioning systems.

 GSS - Gas-Sensing Solutions

 To make it easy to test the device, the GSS COZIR-LP I2C sensor will be supported via our GasLab software and GasBox hardware interface.
-GasBox provides a USB to RS485, 4-20mA, I2C or several other interfaces.
+GasBox provides a USB to RS485, 4-20mA, I2C, or several other interfaces.
 Look for this in the next few months.

 I'm always glad to visit the AHR Expo, meet with our suppliers and discover all the new technologies in this industry.
 The range of sensors we have available today and will have in the future will continue to evolve.
 However, the AHR Show reminded me that CO2Meter is on the edge of the curve, and will continue to stay abreast of the latest technologies in 2019 and beyond.